Cast Iron Cookware Finishing

 Ground: Most of the smooth cooking surfaces of vintage cast iron cookware in the 20th century were achieved by polish grinding.
-Typically, special machinery was devised to hold and rotate an individual piece while a stone grinding head spinning in an opposite direction would be applied across the surface to be polished.
-This would be in contrast to milling, which will be explained shortly.
+Typically, special machinery was devised to hold and rotate an individual piece while an arbor-mounted stone grinding head spinning in an opposite direction would be applied across the surface to be polished.
+This would be in contrast to milling, explained below.

 Polish grinding was limited primarily to skillets, bailed or handled round griddles, Yankee or Scotch bowls, and dutch ovens, all pieces for which a smooth-as-possible cooking surface might be desired, and all pieces which represented good candidates for machine-assisted polish grinding.

 Manufacturers were forced to leave many pieces as-cast or to be merely tumbled, either because there was no practical way to apply machine finishing techniques or no necessity to do so.
 Pieces with oblong shapes or intricate details, such as cornstick or muffin pans, or breakfast and other divided skillets were not able to be polish ground.